Jasmine Masters: RuPaul's Drag Race

 Jasmine was announced as one of the fourteen contestants for season seven of RuPaul's Drag Race on March 2, 2015.
 She was eliminated in the third episode after lip-syncing against Kennedy Davenport, and placed 12th overall.
 During her time on the show, she received online death threats including racist remarks, which eventually led to RuPaul defending Masters on Twitter.
 Masters would be referenced in 2017 by Nina Bo'Nina Brown for season nine of Drag Race, with Brown impersonating her for the annual "Snatch Game".

 Masters competed on the Drag Race television special RuPaul's Drag Race Holi-slay Spectacular.
 Masters later posted a YouTube video explaining why she wasn't featured as much as the other contestants in the special, stating that Shangela was late during one of the rehearsals, which caused Masters to become frustrated and leave the set early.

 Masters was announced to compete on the fourth season of RuPaul's Drag Race All Stars.
-She was eliminated in the first episode by Trinity the Tuck after her poor stand-up performance for the annual talent show, placing 10th.
-She had a chance to return in sixth episode, where the eliminated queens faced off with the queens still in running, but lost a lip sync to Trinity, eliminating her for good.
+She was eliminated in the first episode by Trinity the Tuck after her stand-up performance for the annual talent show, placing 10th.
+She had a chance to return in sixth episode, where the eliminated queens faced off with the queens still in running, but lost a lip sync to Trinity, conclusively eliminating her from the competition.

 She appeared as a guest for the first challenge in the premiere of season eleven of Drag Race.